Joohansson/NanoRPCProxy/README.md

 7. Start service on boot: **sudo systemctl enable nanorpcproxy.service**
 8. Follow logs in realtime: **sudo journalctl --follow -u nanorpcproxy**

+### Updating the server
+1. Go to the root folder -> git pull
+2. Go to srs/server -> npm install
+3. Restart the proxy.js

+It may happen that the settings files are expanded.
+In that case, you need to do this again in order for the new variables to be modified by you (or insert them manually).
+Save your old settings first!

+    cp settings.json.default settings.json
+    cp user_settings.json.default user_settings.json
+    cp token_settings.json.default token_settings.json

 ## How customize the proxy server
 The proxy server is configured via the **settings.json** file found in the server folder